wise-vision/wisevision_lorawan_bridge/README.md

 sudo ./lora_pkt_fwd -c global_conf.json.sx1250.EU868.USB
 ```
 > [!NOTE]
-> If there are problems starting *packet_forwarder*, check device.
+> If there are problems starting *packet_forwarder*, check the device.
 In configuration file it is set
-to */dev/ttyACM0*.
+to `/dev/ttyACM0`.

 ## Start *Chirpstack* stack.
 ```bash